The Penrose-Strawbridge Farm at Graeme Park

 The grounds are also popular with photographers and painters.
 The statue of River Breeze and our Scottish Arch are often used for wedding party photos (Graeme Park next door is a great place for holding your reception!)

-... and we've hosted a couple WWII Reenactments where our farm has found itself being freed by the good guys in occupied France,
+... and we've hosted a couple WWII Reenactments where our farm pretends to be occupied France and being freed by the good guys.

 The people who have lived and worked and visited Graeme Park over the past (almost) 300 years are fascinating.
 Pages for some of them are shown on this site (History/People on the menu).
 We also have a timeline dating back to 1686 when Samuel Carpenter purchased the original 5000 acre tract from William Penn.
 This acreage included not only what would become Graeme Park but also most of what would become Horsham Township.